imthosea/celestialgdx/README.md

 - unspaghetify TMX reader and TextureAtlas
 - remove more useless stdlib replication classes
 - make TextureRegion and its subclasses immutable
+- make AssetManager concurrent and maybe use virtual threads for it

 This isn't a full code cleanup because I want to make my game.
 I'm only modifying stuff that affects me.